kolatts/ChurnZero.Sdk/ChurnZero.SampleDotnet7Console/README.md

 ## Important

 A valid churn zero account is required.
-The sample project will create test data, which will need to be removed by a request to Churn Zero.
+The sample project will create test data, which will need to be removed by a ticket request to Churn Zero;
-Use of a development/test sandbox environment is encouraged.
+use of a development/test sandbox environment is recommended.